 If the user were to be tempted by these scams, he or she would pay approximately £60 for the privilege of being scammed – either by being directed to a payment page or calling a number.
 Of course, the price of this ‘privilege’ pales in comparison with the potential damage the fake software can inflict – including corrupting files and stealing personal information and bank details (the latter, of course, taken when the payment is made).

-So what should you look out for, and what can you do to avoid it (other than choosing a legitimate program from our best antivirus list)?
+So what should you look out for, and what can you do to avoid it (other than choosing a legitimate program from our best antivirus or best internet security software guides)?
 Here's a few sure signs to try and spot before you download...

 Scam pop-ups can resemble an error message from a user’s PC operating system or antivirus software, often using logos from trusted AV companies or websites, or imitations of them.
 The message usually warns of a security issue, providing a phone number to get help.

 Another method of scamming with false AV software is via cold calling.
 Scammers call saying they’re from well known company’s technical support team – usually Microsoft – and that they’ve discovered malware on the user’s computer.

 Often the scam will be so sophisticated that the phone number will be replicated to look like it’s actually coming from Microsoft or similar.

 The scammer will usually try to get the user to install remote access software so that he or she can access the user’s computer and fix the ‘problem’.
 They then pretend to run a diagnostic test.
 In reality, the scammer will then install genuine malware to infect the computer, and as he or she will then have remote access, the user’s genuine AV software can easily be disabled.

 When it comes to cold callers, the best advice is to never engage with them.
 Companies like Microsoft would never cold call, so any approach will almost certainly be a scam.
 PC and Mac owners should only ever contact AV companies themselves, and need to make 100% sure that they contact via the correct number, sourced from the genuine website.